Santa Lucia Highlands: Leveling Up

 Rosella's Vineyard Pinot Noir 2021

 Unrivaled elegance from the Santa Lucia Highlands.
-Brings a lot of florals in to play with red fruit. — 7 months ago
+Brings a lot of florals in to play with red fruit. — a year ago

 Severn, Laura and 6 others liked this